TheStageAI/TorchIntegral/README.md

 - [Further research](#further-research)
 - [References](#references)

-This repository provides official implementation of ["Integral Neural Networks"](https://openaccess.thecvf.com/content/CVPR2023/papers/Solodskikh_Integral_Neural_Networks_CVPR_2023_paper.pdf) paper in Pytorch.
+This library is official implementation of ["Integral Neural Networks"][paper_link] paper in Pytorch.

 ![Tux, the Linux mascot](Pipeline.png)